boazbk/tcs/lec_19_cryptography.md

 The Diffie-Hellman Key Exchange is still widely used today for secure communication.
 However, it still felt short of providing Diffie and Hellman's elusive trapdoor function.
-This was done the next year by Rivest, Shamir and Adleman who came up with the RSA trapdoor function, which through the framework of Diffie and Hellman yielded not just encryption but also signatures.^[A close variant of the RSA function was   discovered earlier by Clifford Cocks at GCHQ, though as far as I can tell Cocks, Ellis and Williamson did not realize the application to digital signatures.]
+This was done the next year by Rivest, Shamir and Adleman who came up with the RSA trapdoor function, which through the framework of Diffie and Hellman yielded not just encryption but also signatures.
+(A close variant of the RSA function was   discovered earlier by Clifford Cocks at GCHQ, though as far as I can tell Cocks, Ellis and Williamson did not realize the application to digital signatures.)
 From this point on began a flurry of advances in cryptography which hasn't died down till this day.

 ![Top left: Ralph Merkle, Martin Hellman and Whit Diffie, who together came up in 1976 with the concept of _public key encryption_ and a _key exchange protocol_.
 Bottom left: Adi Shamir, Ron Rivest, and Leonard Adleman who, following Diffie and Hellman's paper, discovered the RSA function that can be used for public key encryption and digital signatures.
 Interestingly, one can see the equation $\mathbf{P}=\mathbf{NP}$ on the blackboard behind them.
 Right: John Gill, who was the first person to suggest to Diffie and Hellman that they use modular exponentiation as an easy-to-compute but hard-to-invert function. ](../figure/rsadhmg.png){#diffiehellmanmerklegillfig .margin  }